Trump pardons 15, commutes 5 sentences, including GOP allies

-WASHINGTON (AP) — President Donald Trump on Tuesday pardoned 15 people, including a pair of congressional Republicans who were strong and early supporters, a 2016 campaign official ensnared in the Russia probe and former government contractors convicted in a 2007 massacre in Baghdad.
+WASHINGTON (AP) — President Donald Trump has pardoned 15 people, including a pair of congressional Republicans who were strong and early supporters, a 2016 campaign official ensnared in the Russia probe and former government contractors convicted in a 2007 massacre in Baghdad.

 Trump is likely to issue more pardons before then.
 He and his allies have discussed a range of other possibilities, including members of Trump's family and his personal attorney Rudy Giuliani.